Afro-Colombians: Demographics

-It has been estimated that only 4.4 million Afro-Colombians actively recognize their black ancestry, while many other African Colombians do not as a result of inter-racial relations with white and indigenous Colombians.
+It has been estimated that only 4.9 million Afro-Colombians actively recognize their Black ancestry, while many other Afro-Colombians do not as a result of inter-racial relations with white and Indigenous Colombians.
 Afro-Colombians often encounter a noticeable degree of racial discrimination and prejudice, possibly as a socio-cultural leftover from colonial times.
 They have been historically absent from high-level government positions and many of their long-established settlements around the Pacific coast remain underdeveloped.

 In Colombia's ongoing internal conflict, Afro-Colombians are both victims of violence and displacement as well as members of armed factions, such as the FARC and the AUC.

-African Colombians have played a role in contributing to the development of certain aspects of Colombian culture.
-For example, several of Colombia's musical genres, such as Cumbia and Vallenato, have African origins or influences.
-Some African Colombians have also been successful in sports, such as Olympic weightlifter Óscar Figueroa and footballer, Patrocinio Bonilla, also known as "Patrón" (believed to have been murdered on August 11, 2020).
+Afro-Colombians have played a role in contributing to the development of certain aspects of Colombian culture.
+For example, several of Colombia's musical genres, such as cumbia and vallenato, have African origins or influences.
+Many Afro-Colombians have also been successful in sports, such as Olympic weightlifter Óscar Figueroa and footballer Patrocinio Bonilla, also known as "Patrón" (believed to have been murdered on August 11, 2020).